-I love the texture, its tactile cotton feels that feels different on your hand, the natural deckle edges that can invoke an appeal of rustic or old world charm.
+I love the texture, its tactile cotton element that feels different on your hand, the natural deckle edges that can invoke an appeal of rustic or old-world charm.
 Each piece is handcrafted, made by artisans and moulded into different sizes.
 I love the perfect imperfections, the variations that bring so much character to the medium.

 Handmade papers become popular, especially in the wedding industry, commonly used as invitations and day-of stationery.
 Let’s just say, they brought so much character and beauty in the paper-loving world of stationers, calligraphers and artists, in the era of modern technology.

 I love how Stephanie Hare of SHare Studios explain her papermaking process, quoted below:

 “Entirely by hand, the fibers undergo a transformation of reverence.
 They are cooked and cleaned, and beaten in a hollander beater before preparing for pigmentation.
 The fibers are blended with a colorful variety of lightfast pigments and suspended in a vat filled with water. put into motion with the swirl of the hand, the long fibers are churned into the mix, as the vat morphs into a new kinetic composition.
 A dip of the mould and deckle below the surface swiftly collects a sheet of pulp as the water shimmies back in to the vat.
 The sheet is then pressed and dried.
 A quick sort, trim, and fold of the finished paper, and the final transformation is complete.
 The pages wait for your words.”

 Stephanie Hare.
 Process — SHare Studios. https://www.sharestudios.me/process